 Articles submitted to scholarly journals are evaluated by an editorial board and other experts before they are accepted for publication.
 This evaluation, often called "peer reviewed," is designed to insure that the articles published are based on solid research that meets the normal standards of the field of study covered by the journal.

-Articles in scholarly journals usually in-depth and contain an advanced vocabulary, since the authors use the technical language or jargon of their field of study.
+Articles in scholarly journals are usually in-depth and contain an advanced vocabulary, since the authors use the technical language or jargon of their field of study.
 Articles are not written for the general public in that the authors assume the reader already possesses a basic understanding of the field of study.

 The authors of scholarly articles always list the sources of their information.
 These references are usually listed at the end of an article, but they may appear in the form of footnotes, endnotes or a bibliography.